Orders open for Richie’s 2023 Tamales in March, July, December

 “How do you eat tamales?
 Don’t eat the husk!
-This is a common mistake for tamal newbies.
+This is a common mistake for tamale newbies.
 Simply unwrap, scoop out with a fork and enjoy with a spoonful of salsa on top!“

-A staple during Christmas, this traditional Mexican dish may take time to prepare, but is well worth the wait!
-For Chicanos (Mexican Americans), tamales are one of the many staples of our traditional diet.
-But unlike tortillas and salsa, they hold a special meaning, coming solely for celebrations, holidays and weddings.
+A staple during Christmas, this traditional Mexican dish takes time to prepare, but is well worth the wait!
+They hold a special meaning, coming solely for celebrations, holidays and weddings.

-Contact Us to subscribe to the Tamale mailing list for a friendly reminder when orders are open.
+Contact Us to subscribe to the Tamales & Ready-Made Meals mailing list.
+A friendly reminder will be sent when orders are open.

 Short History of Tamales